Group Interaction on Large Multi-Touch Displays

 The purpose of this Master’s Thesis is to explore potential solutions to this problem and methods that would allow multiple users to work simultaneously within a single map application running on a multi-touch table, and work more efficiently as a result.

-This thesis work is suitable for pairs of students with strong programming skills and interest in collaborative User Experience design (UX).
+This thesis work is suitable for students with strong programming skills and interest in collaborative User Experience design (UX).

 Fill in the application form below and we will contact you as soon as possible.